25bhavana/projectresume/README.md

 # projectresume
-## This are all my projects that i have done and also added in resume
+## This are all my projects that I have done in master's